 A Pilgrimage Fueled by Hope

-Remember the story told by Jean Fleming in her book, Pursue the Intentional Life, about a blind musician whose life disciplines helped equip him to survive being trapped under a building that collapsed during an earthquake.
+In her book, Pursue the Intentional Life, Jean Flemingsss tells the story of a man whose lifelong disciplines and creativity saved his life when the world literally fell in on him.
+It was 2010 and a horrific earthquake rumbled and the earth erupted, tearing down thousands of structures and killing untold numbers.
+One man, head of a music school, Juilliard trained and blind, was trapped in the rubble for eighteen hours.
+How did he survive?
+He went into his default mode.
+He tapped into the disciplines that had brought him to this point in his life.
 Fleming writes: “He structured his hours: He prayed and meditated for twenty minutes.
-Then he played, note by note, various classical pieces in his mind for forty minutes.
+Then he played note by note various classical pieces in his mind for forty minutes.
 He passed his earthquake prison time repeating this pattern, a configuration of discipline and creativity.”
 (Pursue the Intentional Life, Jean Fleming, NavPress 2013 page 90)

-Each of us is on a pilgrimage and every day “provides ample challenges and opportunities to choose the shape my life will take”.
+Each of us is on a pilgrimage.
 Though few of us will suffer such a physical disaster on our life journey, Jesus promises that in this life we will have troubles (John 16:33).
-Some days joy and purpose will fuel our journey, other days we struggle to “keep on keeping on”.
+Some days joy and purpose fuel our journey, other days we struggle to “keep on keeping on”.
 Weariness, at the thought of taking one more step, tempts us to sit down and refuse to move.
 How can we continue to walk by faith when circumstances crush our plans, crush our dreams, shatter our personal worlds?

 Treasured by Him,